• Skip to primary navigation

 Walking in a fairy tale

 We loved our hike in Santa Elena.
-With such fresh air, incredible greenery and empty trails, it was exactly the break we needed from the intense heat of Guanacaste.
+With such fresh air, incredible greenery and empty trails, it made me feel like I was walking in a tropical dream.

 Santa Elena cloud forest benches